 There are two forwards in this defensive that will play on both sides of the center and behind the guards.
 They are responsible for the lane line out towards the sideline, and below the free throw line extended.

 When the ball is at the top they will be ready to close out on any pass that is to the wing.
 If the ball gets to the wing and there isn’t an offensive player in the corner they will stay on the ball, forcing them back to the middle.

 If there is a player in the corner, the guard is responsible for bumping them back into a help side position so they can guard the corner and be in help.

 If the ball gets into the high post the forwards are stuck in a difficult position.
 They may have to guard the blocks in case the offense gets someone down there, or they may have to stay wide to guard the players on the wing.

 This is why it is important to not let the ball get into the high post.

-If the ball gets into the low post the forward can dig down and double or they can just guard the pass back out to the wing.
+If the ball gets into the low post the forward can dig down and double or they can just guard the pass back out to the wing and deny the ball reversals.
 This is all about preference of the coach and how aggressive he wants the team to be.